SpudY2K/sm64-fst-brute-forcer/README.md

 </pre>

 ## Dependencies ##
-To maximise throughput, this program has been written in CUDA to allow for processing on the GPU.
-Therefore, to build this program you will need to install CUDA Toolkit (v11.7 or later is recommended).
+To maximise throughput, this program has been written in SYCL to allow for processing on the GPU.
+Therefore, to build this program you will need to install the Intel oneAPI BaseKit.

-In addition, to run the program you will need a computer with CUDA compatible GPU.
-A GPU with compute capability 5.2 or higher and at least 4GB of RAM is recommended.
-Lower powered GPUs may still be able to run this program, but some tweaking of the build configuration may be necessary.
+In addition, to run the program you will need a computer with a SYCL compatible GPU.
+For AMD GPUs you will also need to install the oneAPI for AMD GPUs plugin (currently only available on Linux systems).

 ## Building Instructions ##
 This program can be built with Visual Studio or CMake using the included config files.